Compliance Solutions for the Short Term Rental Accommodation Industry

 Property Management & Owner Responsibilities for Short Term Rental Accommodation (STRA)

-From Nov 1st 2021, all short term holiday rentals will be required to register as hosts on the Short-Term Rental Accommodation Register.
+From Nov 1st 2021, all short term holiday rentals are required to register as hosts on the Short-Term Rental Accommodation Register.
 Failure to do so will mean hosts and managing agents will be unable to advertise on platforms such as Airbnb, Booking.com and Stayz or host guests in short term rental accommodation.

 WHEN REGISTERING ON THE STRA REGISTER, HOSTS ARE REQUIRED TO;